RRZE-HPC/OSACA/README.rst

   If not specified, a warning will be printed instead if one ore more isntruction form is unknown to OSACA.
 -v, --verbose
   Increases verbosity level
+-o OUT, --out OUT
+  Write analysis to this file (default to stdout)

-The **FILEPATH** describes the filepath to the file to work with and is always necessary
+The **FILEPATH** describes the filepath to the file to work with and is always necessary, use "-" to read from stdin.

 ______________________